-You will probably realise that your designers, software developers, marketing people or other key individuals who are responsible for writing your support documentation, would be better off employed doing their proper activities like designing, developing software or making sales?
+probably do realize that their designers, software developers, subject matter experts, trainers, marketing people or other key individuals who have been assigned the responsibility of writing the support documentation would be better off employed doing their proper activities like designing, developing software, support or making sales?

 - They generally resent doing it.